-Your treatment depends on where in your mouth or oropharynx your cancer is, how big it is, whether it has spread anywhere else in your body and your general health.
+Your treatment depends on several factors.
+These include where in your mouth or oropharynx your cancer is, how big it is, whether it has spread anywhere else in your body and your general health.

 There are things you can do to help you feel more in control of your physical and mental health when preparing for treatment.
 In the hospital, preparing for treatment is also called prehabilitation or prehab.